 - Short- and long-term climate targets are needed

 Companies that wish to align their climate targets with the Net-Zero Standard need to set both short- and long-term, science-based targets.
 So short-term targets that reduce emissions as quickly and effectively as possible are required in order to halve corporate emissions by 2030 at best.
-Long-term targets are also required that enable net zero by 2050, offsetting any residual emissions that cannot be avoided.
+There is also a need for long-term targets that facilitate net zero by 2050, whereby investments in climate protection projects with sink benefits (removals) are used for all residual emissions that cannot be avoided.

 - No net-zero aspirations until long-term targets are achieved